bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 The third is **T-streams**.
 T-streams is Kafka-like message broker which is native to SJ-Platform and is used as internal data exchange bus inside the system.

 **JDBC/Elasticsearch/RESTful interface as an output destination for processing data**.
-Processed data are exported to JDBC-compatible database, Elasticsearch or RESTful interface.
+Processed data are exported to JDBC-compatible database, Elasticsearch or a datastore with RESTful interface.

 **Performance metrics**.
 SJ-Platform supports embedded performance metrics which help system managers to observe the runtime performance of the system.